CLS Knights Indonesia: Jamarr Johnson, local dominance, and exit (2015–2017)

 Five of them were brought CLS in the heyday by winning the IBL Indonesia for the first time.
 Jamarr came to Indonesia in 2014 and began playing in 2015.
 Not only that Sandy and Mario are Indonesian national team players in the event of the 2015 SEA Games, furthermore Thoyib return from retirement to make the CLS more intense.
 Febri which is a player in the Indonesian 2013 SEA Games also made great contributions.
 Johnson was recognized as the Most Valuable Player, Rookie of the Year, Top Scorer Awards in the IBL while Wuysang was recognized as the player with the Most Assists.

 However, just after the 2017 IBL Indonesia season, the Knights pulled out of the league, citing a new rule change as one of the main reasons for their departure.

 ASEAN Basketball League (2017–present)

 After pulling out from the IBL, the Knights subsequently announced their entry to the ASEAN Basketball League, being one of the four new teams to enter the league in the 2017–18 season.
 The Knights was the first Indonesian team to join the league since the 2014 ABL season, when the Indonesia Warriors and Laskar Dreya South Sumatra last played in the pan-ASEAN league.
 The team played under the name "CLS Knights Indonesia" in the ABL.
-But during the mid season of ABL 2018-2019, on 11 January 2019 they announced their name change to "BTN CLS Kngihts" upon signing a sponsorship deal with BTN Bank.
+But during the mid season of ABL 2018-2019, on 11 January 2019 they announced their name change to "BTN CLS Knights" upon signing a sponsorship deal with BTN Bank.
 The Knights Finished the 2018-2019 ABL Season as the ABL Champion after defeating the Singapore Slingers in 5 games, Maxie Esho won the finals MVP after dropping 25 points in game 5.